 We, as consumers, want to know about peoples’ experiences with specific businesses, experiences, or products before spending our money on them.
 And that’s where the whole concept of social proof comes in.

 So what exactly is social proof, and how does it apply to your business?
-And more importantly, how can you make it work for your business?
+And more importantly, how can smart reputation management make social proofing work for your for your business?

 We’ve got you covered!